California communities bring Thanksgiving to wildfire survivors

 "I hope everybody can get back to our home" — Paradise, he said.

 That wildfire, now 100 percent contained, also started Nov.
-8. It consumed 96,949 acres, took out 1,500 structures and killed three, Cal Fire officials said.
+8. It consumed 96,949 acres, took out 1,500 structures and killed three people, Cal Fire officials said.